parmindersarao/college_html_file/Readme.txt

-This code is written for college practical if you are visiting for learn or for your college file becasur it may be different.
+This code is written for college practical if you are visiting for learn or for your college file because it may be different .
 Their are some elements are from HTML 4.0  whic are not supported in HTML 5. so be careful you can confuse your self due to some older elements.